Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/places-extension-1/places-extension/places-api-reference.md

 ### ProcessGeofence

-Process a single `Geofence` region event for the provided `transitionType`.
+Process a `Geofence` region event for the provided `transitionType`.

 Pass the `transitionType` from  `GeofencingEvent.getGeofenceTransition()`.
 Currently `Geofence.GEOFENCE_TRANSITION_ENTER` and `Geofence.GEOFENCE_TRANSITION_EXIT` are supported.